Confucius said: “A leader who expands their learning through culture and keeps their behavior in check through ritual is unlikely to go wrong.” (1)

 Creativity doesn’t happen by accident.
 It requires cultural fuel to spark it.
 Creativity doesn’t happen by accident either.
 Even a writer bashing out their novel alone needs a well of cultural inspiration to draw from to build the plot, describe the settings, and mold the characters.
 Continue reading Leadership lessons from Confucius: a creative ritual

 Confucius said: “A cornered chalice without any corners.
 How can that be called a cornered chalice?
 How can that be called a cornered chalice?”
 (1)

 Say what you mean.
 Mean what you say.
 If you’re running a political polling company dedicate your efforts on finding out what people are really thinking rather than attempting to dictate what they should think by massaging the results to support a pre-determined narrative.
 Quite apart from the moral issues at stake, why sacrifice your long-term credibility for short-term fame?
 Continue reading Leadership lessons from Confucius: say what you mean

-Here is a list of resources covering Book 3 of the Analects of Confucius.
+Here is a list of resources covering the Analects of Confucius Book 3.
 You can click on the links below to learn more about the main themes of the book, including ritual, music, and leadership.
 Continue reading Analects of Confucius Book 3: Resources

 As in Book 2, Confucius is featured in all the chapters of Book 3 of the Analects.
 The sage’s faithful followers Zixia and Zigong also appear in the book along with three new ones in the form of the rather dim-witted Lin Fang, the grasping Ran Qiu, and the clever but arrogant Zai Yu.
 Continue reading Analects of Confucius Book 3: by numbers